 SEQUOIA-HCM is a Phase 3 randomized, placebo-controlled, double-blind, multi-center clinical trial designed to evaluate aficamten in patients with symptomatic oHCM on background medical therapy for 24 weeks.
 The primary objective is to assess the effect of aficamten on change in peak oxygen uptake (pVO2) measured by CPET from baseline to week 24.
-Secondary objectives include change in KCCQ score from baseline to week 12 and week 24, the proportion of patients with \geq 1 class improvement in NYHA Functional Class from baseline to week 12 and week 24, change in post-Valsalva LVOT-G to week 12 and week 24, the proportion of patients with post-Valsalva LVOT-G <30 mmHg, and change in total workload during CPET to week 24
+Secondary objectives include change in KCCQ score from baseline to week 12 and week 24, the proportion of patients with \geq 1 class improvement in NYHA Functional Class from baseline to week 12 and week 24, change in post-Valsalva LVOT-G to week 12 and week 24, the proportion of patients with post-Valsalva LVOT-G <30 mmHg, and change in total workload during CPET to week 24.

-SEQUOIA-HCM is open for enrollment.
-We have now enrolled more than two-thirds of the targeted 270 patients.
-In SEQUOIA-HCM, this trial is enrolling patients randomized on a 1:1 basis to receive aficamten or placebo in addition to standard-of-care treatment.
+We have completed enrollment in SEQUOIA-HCM with a total of 282 patients.
+Patients were randomized on a 1:1 basis to receive aficamten or placebo in addition to standard-of-care treatment.
 Each patient will receive up to four escalating doses of aficamten or placebo based on echocardiographic guidance alone.
-At screening, patients enrolled in SEQUOIA-HCM must have a resting LVOT- $G \ge 30$ mmHg, post-Valsalva peak LVOT- $G \ge 50$ mmHg, and be NYHA Class II or III.
+At screening, patients enrolled in SEQUOIA-HCM must have a resting LVOT-G \geq 30 mmHg, post-Valsalva peak LVOT-G \geq 50 mmHg, and be NYHA Class II or III.
 Patients receiving aficamten will begin with 5 mg dosed once daily.
 At weeks 2, 4 and 6 patients will receive an echocardiogram to determine if they will be up-titrated to escalating doses of 10, 15 or 20 mg.
-Dose escalation will occur only if a patient has a post-Valsalva LVOT- $G \ge 30$ mmHg and a biplane LVEF $\ge 55\%$.
+Dose escalation will occur only if a patient has a post-Valsalva LVOT-G \geq 30 mmHg and a biplane LVEF \geq 55%.
 Patients who do not meet escalation criteria will continue to receive their current dose or may be down-titrated if appropriate.

-We expect to announce topline results from SEQUOIA-HCM in the fourth quarter of 2023.
+We expect to announce topline results from SEQUOIA-HCM by the end of the calendar year 2023.